-In 1862, Hugh Asbury, John Reel, Fletch Henderson, Bill Flanagan, and Dick Johnson, camped near a place called Cracker Creek on their way to the California goldfields.
+In 1862, Hugh Asbury, John Reel, Fletch Henderson, Bill Flanagan, and Dick Johnson camped near Cracker Creek on their way to the California goldfields.

 While they were there, they decided to do a little gold panning along the creek and were excited when bits of the precious yellow metal appeared in their pans.
 The next thing you know, they weren’t on their way to California anymore, deciding to settle right where they were.
 Soon they built a small primitive cabin between McCully and Cracker Creeks and named it Fort Sumter after South Carolina Fort Sumter, of Civil War fame.
 Today, remnants of that first cabin can still be seen about a half-mile above Sumpter on the Granite Road.

 Growing slowly due to its remote location, the first post office was not established until 1874 with Joseph D. Young as the first Postmaster, at which time they added a “p” to the name.
 It was hard to get to Sumpter in those days, as the wagon road that wound over the hills to Baker City was nearly 30 miles away.
 However, that very same wagon road became the early stage route that connected many of the mining towns of the area.

-Around 1895, Sumpter began to grow as new technology made it easier to extract the gold.
-Just two years later the Sumpter Valley Railway extended its track to the settlement and the town grew to some 300 people.
-It was then, that the boom really began and miners began to arrive in numbers.
+Around 1895, Sumpter began to grow as new technology made it easier to extract gold.
+The Sumpter Valley Railway extended its track to the settlement just two years later, and the town grew to some 300 people.
+It was then that the boom began, and miners began to arrive in numbers.